 2.1 Health insurance vs. social care insurance

-The first major difference between DiGA and DiPA is their place in the legal text.
-DiGAs are listed in SGB V – Gesetzliche Krankenversicherung, DiPA in SGB XI – Soziale Pflegeversicherung A DiGA is therefore reimbursed by the health insurance fund, whereas the costs of a DiPA are covered by the social long-term care insurance fund.
+The first major difference between DiGA and DiPA can be found in their place in the legal text.
+DiGA are defined in SGB V – Statutory Health Insurance, DiPA in SGB XI – Social Care Insurance.
+A DiGA is therefore reimbursed by the health insurance fund, whereas the costs of a DiPA are covered by the social care insurance fund.

-A DiGA is prescribed by doctors and psychotherapists and is explicitly intended to support people with specific indications in terms of relief, therapy, and diagnosis.
-Similar to medication, the prerequisite for reimbursement of a DiGA by health insurance is a prescription from a doctor or psychotherapist.
-Direct approval from the health insurance company is also possible.
-A digital care application, on the other hand, can only be applied for by those in need of care from their long-term care insurance provider.
-There is no provision for a DiPA prescription.
-The long-term care insurance provider reviews the application and then decides whether the costs for the software will be covered.
+A DiGA is prescribed by doctors and psychotherapists and is specifically designed to help people with certain medical conditions with pain relief, treatment, and diagnosis.
+To have a DiGA reimbursed by health insurance, a prescription from a doctor or psychotherapist is required, similar to the process for medications.
+Direct approval from the health insurance provider is also possible.
+A digital care application, on the other hand, can only be requested by those in need of care from their long-term care insurance provider.

 2.2 A DiPA does not have to be a medical device